Plumber vs Handyman: When to Hire Which for Plumbing Work

 Get matched with companies for your specific needs

-Insurance, Liability & Warranties: The Hidden Risks
+Insurance, Liability and Warranties: The Hidden Risks

-This is where the choice between a handyman and a licensed plumber becomes most consequential — and where the cost savings of hiring a handyman can evaporate instantly.
+This is where the choice between a handyman and a licensed plumber becomes most consequential, and where the cost savings of hiring a handyman can evaporate instantly.

 Insurance Coverage Differences